ckaminer/rails_engine/README.md

 ```
 cd rails_engine
 ```
-Run `bundle update` and then run the following commands from your command line to set up and seed your data.
+Run `bundle` and then run the following commands from your command line to set up and seed your data.

 then run
 ```